iodepo/odis-arch/resources/ODISColumbia2025/speakerNotes.md

 This workshop provides a comprehensive introduction to implementing and utilizing structured data for enhanced data discovery and interoperability.

 We will begin by establishing the fundamental principles, exploring the OIDS Book structure and QuickStart, and contrasting this approach with existing data dissemination methods like OAI-PMH.
-Moving into foundational concepts, we will delve into JSON-LD, emphasizing its role as a serialization of the RDF data model, and cover essential elements like context, fields, and keywords using examples from ESIP's Science on Schema.org tutorials.
+Moving into foundational concepts, we will delve into JSON-LD, emphasizing its role as an effective serialization of the RDF data model, and cover essential elements like context, fields, and keywords using examples from ESIP's Science on Schema.org tutorials.

 Practical authoring techniques will be demonstrated, including validation and editing of JSON-LD documents.
 Unique identifiers (IDs) will be discussed, highlighting their importance in federated systems and referencing prominent examples like ORCID and ROR.